davidkhala/Oracle-PaaS-utils/analytic/OAS/README.md

     - Skip only when creating an additional Oracle Analytics Server compute instance to scale out an existing Oracle Analytics Server deployment.
 - DB Admin user
     - it cannot be `sys`, `sys as sysdba`
+- reset the password for OS user `Oracle`.
+By default it is nopassword
 - Run [./oas.sh cleanup](https://github.com/davidkhala/oracle-PaaS-collection/blob/main/analytic/OAS/oas.sh) post deploy